 1. You can smell EVERYTHING while pregnant

+This is what can bring on morning sickness during early pregnancy.
+The smell of meat cooking for me would have me running to the bathroom.
+I could not stand it.
 I could smell what my husband had for lunch right when he walked through the door sometimes.
 Sometimes it made me sick, but other times it would make me crave something.

-Their perfume or cologne would smell like they were bathed in it.
-Or they smelt like they haven’t showered in weeks when I am sure that neither was the case.
+I remember just walking by people sometimes, and it would make me so nauseous.
+Their perfume or cologne would smell like the person bathed in it.
+Or they smelt like they hadn’t showered in weeks when I am sure that neither was the case.

 2. Weird Food Aversions